Mages-Alliance/magic/README.md

 ## The Extension Ecosystem

-The true power of Pythia lies in its modular, git-based extension system.
-All applications are treated as self-contained extensions that add new capabilities to the core agent.
+The true power of Magic lies in its modular, git-based extension system.
+All applications are treated as self-contained **Scrolls** that add new capabilities to the core Spirit.
+These Scrolls are located in the `scrolls/` directory.

-### Included Extension: The Qualified Self
+### Included Scroll: The Qualified Self
-This repository comes with the flagship extension, **The Qualified Self**, which turns the agent into a powerful tool for self-reflection.
-For more information, see the `README.md` inside `extensions/qualified_self/`.
+This repository comes with the flagship scroll, **The Qualified Self**, which turns the Spirit into a powerful tool for self-reflection.
+For more information, see the `README.md` inside `scrolls/qualified_self/`.

 ## Developer's Vision: The Future We're Building